Bira/octopus-carnival/_drafts/wir-mm-4e-homunculus.md

 higher-level casters who would use actual golems as personal guards can mass-produce homunculi and assign them to their underlings.
 The relative weakness of an homunculus is actually an asset here!
-If those pesky organic underlings start getting rebelious ideas, your personal golem guard can easily squash their homunculi.
+If those pesky organic underlings start getting rebelious ideas, your personal guard-bot can easily squash them.

 ## The Numbers